Attachment of Earnings

-If both a regular payment and an irregular payment fall due on the same pay-day, your employer should combine the two payments for the purpose of calculating a deduction and treat the combined payment as if it were a single payment made on the regular pay-day, applying the appropriate table to the whole sum.
+If both a regular payment and an irregular payment fall due on the same pay-day, you should combine the two payments for the purpose of calculating a deduction and treat the combined payment as if it were a single payment made on the regular pay-day, applying the appropriate table to the whole sum.

 Example 6: Facts as in Example 5 above except now the Christmas bonus is paid on 20 December at the same time as the regular monthly salaries for December

 The amount to deduct is the aggregate of

 a. the amount that would have been deducted on the pay day if there had been no advance of pay; and

 b. the amounts that would have been deducted if the amounts advanced had been paid on the normal pay day or days.

 Example 7: You have received a CTAEO, In addition to their weekly salary you are paying your employee two week’s holiday pay in advance.

 Loans made, for example, for the purchase of a season ticket or for helping with moving house, are not advances of pay and should not be counted as earnings.

 The way that repayments of such loans are treated in calculating a deduction depends on the date that the CTAEO was made: